crucialfelix/django-ajax-selects/README.md

     # define the lookup channels in use on the site
     AJAX_LOOKUP_CHANNELS = {
-        #   pass a dict with the model and field to search against
+        #   pass a dict with the model and the field to search against
         'person'  : {'model':'example.person', 'search_field':'name'}
     }
     # magically include jqueryUI/js/css